Research Access Policy

 The Division maintains visitor research facilities for this purpose, to which the following guidelines for access and use apply.
 These have been designed to ensure that staff members are fully prepared to assist with individual projects, and to enable researchers to use their time in the Division effectively.

 - Requests are granted subject to curatorial review and availability of staff and work space.
+Some proposals require evaluation by our Collections Committee, which meets quarterly.

-- Approval and scheduling will be confirmed by phone, mail or e-mail.
+- Approval and scheduling will be confirmed by phone, mail or email.
 The Division cannot assist visitors to the collections or archives who have not submitted an application and received a confirmed appointment.

 - Storage collections are open for research Monday-Friday, 10:00 A.M. to 4:00 P.M., excluding holidays and the lunch hour, 12 noon-1:00 P.M.